Baltimore General Attractions

 Phoenix Shot Tower

-DESCRIPTION: This 234” tall building opened in 1828 to make “drop shot” for pistols, rifles, and cannons.
-Drop shot was made by dropping melted lead through a sieve-like device at the top of the tower into a vat of cold water at the bottom.
-The process of falling rounded the shot to fit the weapon.
+DESCRIPTION: This 234-foot-tall building opened in 1828 to make shots for pistols, rifles, and cannons.
+The shot was made by dropping melted lead through a sieve-like device at the top of the tower into a vat of cold water at the bottom.
+Falling rounded the shot to fit the weapons of that era.
 One million bags of shot were produced yearly.
 It was also America’s tallest building until the Washington Monument in DC was completed after the Civil War.
-Due to changing technology for the weapons industry, the owner ceased making shots and closed the company in 1898.
-Today, it’s a one-of-kind National Landmark for Baltimore.
+Due to changing technology in the weapons industry, the owner ceased making shots and closed the company in 1898.
+Today, it’s a unique National Landmark for Baltimore.

 ADMISSION: Adults $5, Ages 5-18 $4